-These intermediate Raspberry Pi projects are for people with an intermediate amount of knowledge about Linux, programming and the Pi features.
+These intermediate Raspberry Pi projects are for people with a moderate amount of knowledge about Linux, programming and the Pi features.

-The projects can still be done by a beginner but it is much easier to come across trouble and is a lot harder to debug and fix the problem.
+A beginner can still do the projects but it is much easier to come across trouble and is a lot harder to debug and fix the problem.

 If you’re looking for a little bit more challenging and want to start learning more advanced concepts on the Pi, then these projects are great.
-If you’re just after a large range of projects, then be sure to check out all our latest Raspberry Pi projects.
+If you’re just after an extensive range of projects, then be sure to check out all our latest Raspberry Pi projects.

-We will be constantly adding more and more intermediate projects in the future so make sure you check back in the future.
+We will be continually adding more and more intermediate projects in the future so make sure you check back in the future.
 We may have something you’re interested in.

-If you’re completely new to the Pi, then you probably want check out our getting started page.
-This teaches everything you need to know about getting started with the Raspberry Pi.
-This includes thing such as installing Raspbian, required equipment and much more.
+If you’re entirely new to the Pi, then you probably want to check out our getting started page.
+The guides on this page teach everything you need to know about getting started with the Raspberry Pi.
+It includes topics such as installing Raspbian, required equipment and much more.

-Looking for some guides on how to use some of the common features of Linux and the Raspberry Pi?
+Looking for some guides on how to use some of the standard features of Linux and the Raspberry Pi?
 Be sure to check out our Raspberry Pi guides.
-In these guides we go into how to SSH, setup Raspberry Pi dynamic DNS.
+In these guides, we go into how to SSH, setup Raspberry Pi dynamic DNS.
 WiFi and much more.

 If you want to stay up to date on all things Pi, then make sure you follow us on any major social network.